jekyll/jekyll/docs/_docs/permalinks.md

 │   └── index.html
 ```

-Servers automatically load the index.html file inside of any folder, so users can simply type `mypageurl` to get to the page.
+Servers automatically load the index.html file inside of any folder, so users can simply type `http://somedomain.com/mypageurl` to get to index.html.

 ## Template variables for permalinks

-The following table lists the template variables available to use in your permalink configuration.
+The following table lists the template variables available for permalinks.

 <div class="mobile-side-scroller">
 <table>